DoubleK123/CP386A4/README.md

 to install and run our code download an IDE such as Visual Studio Code and the needed extensions to run c files

+Kashif implemented the request resources function and added code to the main for testing purposes

+Hamdan implemented the release resources function and the asterik function.
+Also created a makefile